manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The mod has not been fully tested for multiplayer yet, so I don't know if everything works properly.
 I hope to be able to test this soon...

 ## Vehicle Controls
 All Vehicles use the regular Keyboard Controls of the MiniBike.
-But some of them have additional Controls:
+Some of them have additional Controls, see lists below.
+### All Vehicles
+All vehicles now have additionnal controls for the camera and weapons.
+Vehicle Weapons and Ammo can be different per vehicle, all definable in xml.
+Custom parts can be defined for the weapons.
+- **Mouse Scroll-Wheel**: Zoom in-out in 3rd person view
+- **Home**: Toggle between 3rd person and 1st person view
+- **Left Mouse Button**: Shoot bullets from machine gun
+- **Right Mouse Button**: Shoot Explosives (Grenades, Missiles, Tank Shells)

 ### The Beast
 The Beast's bucket's height determines how high/low objects can be destroyed and harvested.
 The bucket can be moved up/down, and rotated up/down, but the rotation is mainly for aesthetics, only the height really determines what you destroy.
 - **UpArrow**: Move the Bucket Up